 Some of the basic groundwork exercises are “Touch Exercises”.
 Head work is a very important component of these exercises.
-These consist of all the touches to the head, such as stroking, massaging and grooming.
+These consist of different types of touch to the head, such as stroking, massaging and grooming.

 Your horse’s head is super sensitive

-It is the only part of the body where all the senses are present.
-Sight, hearing, smell, taste and sense of touch (though of course this is present throughout the body) are located on the head.
-Naturally the horse wants to protect these senses and therefore also the head as well as possible.
-This explains why they are so sensitive on and around their head (and the same goes for us humans!).
+The head is the only part of the body where all the senses are present.
+Sight, hearing, smell, taste and touch can all be found on the head.
+Naturally the horse wants to protect these senses as well as possible, and therefore the head as well.
+This explains why horses are so sensitive on and around their head (and the same goes for us humans!).

 Possible causes of this are:

-- The horse doesn’t trust you yet, so it doesn’t trust your touches either.
+- The horse doesn’t trust you yet, so it doesn’t trust your touch either.

 - You are tense yourself.